anonresearcher123/TunA/README.md

 Minimum Coverage: 0.7
 Minimum Reliability: 0.8
 ```

+Finally, before the query is executed, the user must specify their preferences (in terms of time limit, minimum required coverage, minimum required reliability).
+In the example above, the user has specified a maximum execution time of 5 seconds (measured in milliseconds).
+Furthermore, he requires a minimum coverage of 0.7 and a minimum reliability of 0.8.

 ## Where to find the data sets used for the evaluation?
 For the evaluation we used as data sources the ones provided by [ETARA](https://github.com/anonresearcher123/ETARA) (an RDF version of dblp and data exports of the RESTful Web APIs from CrossRef, SciGraph and Semantic Scholar).
 Additionally, we created three tainted data sets, that contained erroneous data (i.e. incorrect titles, etc.) and removed information, e.g., titles and author names, from the dblp dataset.